Toward Autonomous Long-Horizon Engineering for ML Research: Experiments

-Because hierarchical orchestration is a system-level design choice that shapes how \papername{} decomposes paper comprehension, implementation, experimentation, and debugging across specialized roles, we assess it through comparison to \emph{simpler non-hierarchical baselines}, namely BasicAgent on PaperBench and AIDE on MLE-Bench Lite.
-Relative to these non-hierarchical baselines, the advantage remains substantial: on PaperBench, even the variant without File-as-Bus still improves average score by 4.74 points, while on MLE-Bench Lite it improves Above Median by 22.73 points and Any Medal by 9.09 points.
+Figure~\ref{fig:mechanism_analysis} analyzes two mechanisms behind the gains of \papername{}: durable artifact-based continuity and hierarchical agent organization.
+Removing File-as-Bus causes large degradation on both benchmarks.
+On PaperBench, average score drops by 6.41 points.
+On MLE-Bench Lite, Any Medal drops by 31.82 points.
+The MLE-Bench Lite pattern is especially diagnostic: Valid Submission and Bronze remain largely intact, while Above Median, Silver, Gold, and Any Medal degrade much more.
+This suggests that File-as-Bus is less important for producing a minimally runnable starting point than for preserving evidence across later rounds of diagnosis and improvement.

-This gap is unlikely to be explained by extra interaction alone.
-On PaperBench, IterativeAgent already adds more interaction than BasicAgent, yet still remains well below even \papername{} without File-as-Bus.
-Taken together, these comparisons suggest that the gains of \papername{} are not reducible to durable state continuity alone, and that organizing long-horizon work through a hierarchy of specialized roles likely contributes materially to performance. \textbf{Takeaway: Simpler agent organizations are insufficient in long-horizon ML research engineering; hierarchical orchestration appears to contribute materially alongside durable state continuity.}
+Hierarchical organization also appears to matter.
+Relative to simpler non-hierarchical baselines, the advantage remains substantial even when File-as-Bus is removed: on PaperBench, \papername{} without File-as-Bus still improves average score by 4.74 points over the simpler agent baseline, while on MLE-Bench Lite it improves Above Median by 22.73 points and Any Medal by 9.09 points.
+Together with the IterativeAgent comparison, this indicates that the gains of \papername{} are not reducible to interaction count alone.
+Long-horizon ML research engineering benefits from both durable project state and a control structure that routes heterogeneous work to specialized roles.